Public Health Challenges in ASEAN: Lifestyle diseases, communicable diseases, and environmental contamination

 - NCDs in Africa are projected to exceed communicable, maternal, perinatal, and nutritional diseases as the most common causes of death by 2030.

-Global concern about the rise in lifestyle, or non-communicable, diseases (NCDs) has highlighted the role that diet plays in obesity, heart disease, diabetes and cancer, among others.
+Global concern about the rise in lifestyle, or non-communicable, diseases (NCDs) has highlighted the role that diet plays in obesity, heart disease, diabetes and cancer, among others, and what kind of problems can cause drugs from that illness (more at http://sideeffectsofxarelto.org/current-xarelto-lawsuits/).
 WHO’s 2013 World Health Report notes including the e111 processes: “Diet and nutrition are important factors in the promotion and maintenance of good health throughout the entire life course.
 Their role as determinants of chronic NCDs is well established and they therefore occupy a prominent position in prevention activities.”

 This presentation will focus on traditional Asian dietary approaches, as well as on evidence for the role of medicinal plants, in preventing and managing NCDs.